paintparty/style-plus/README.md

     border: 1px solid red;
 }
 ```

 &nbsp;

+&nbsp;

 ## Helpers

-**style-plus** ships with a set of helpers for defining css breakpoints.
+**style-plus** ships with 3 helper functions for defining css breakpoints.

-In the example below, some breakpoints are defined in a dedicated namespace.
+In the example below, a number of global breakpoints are defined in a dedicated namespace.
 ```Clojure
 (ns my-project.breakpoints
   (:require [style-plus.core :refer [above below between]]))